 - Connect industry, government and educators on a regional and national level

-- Collect and disseminate existing materials to schools
+- Collect and disseminate existing materials to schools and programs

 Dr. Arthur H Sulzer, EdD.